We are delighted to announce the winners of the Ember Awards!

-Thank you to everyone who submitted—we were thrilled with the number of responses and the quality of written entries.
+Many thanks to all those who entered.
+We were thrilled with the number of responses and the quality of written entries.

 1st Prize to Jacqueline Kennard, “The Theory of ‘Queer Temporality’ in The Picture of Dorian Gray and ‘A Phantom Lover'”